Content from Read case data

 library(cleanepi)

-The first step is to import the dataset into working environment, which can be done by following the guidelines outlined in the Read case data episode.
-This involves loading the dataset into R environment and view its structure and content.
+The first step is to import the dataset into working environment.
+This can be done by following the guidelines outlined in the Read case data episode.
+It involves loading the dataset into R environment and view its structure and content.

 R